 For variable D, the AWG secretariat sent a formal letter to the director of each contracting state's CAA explaining the compliance index and requesting the establishment of a communications channel.
-The template for that letter is available to users of the proprietary scorecard version.
 All contracting states that positively responded to the request were given a provisional score of 3, and, in the months prior to the initial publication of the compliance index, AWG maintained communications in order to further refine the variable D score based on effectiveness of the communications channel established.
 AWG will continue to monitor and utilize such communications channels and adjust scoring, positively or negatively.